smithy-lang/smithy-rs/design/src/rfcs/rfc0037_retry_classifier_customization.md

   one is encountered, returns `Some(RetryAction::Retry(ErrorKind::TransientError))`.
 Otherwise, returns `None`.
 Requires a parsed response.
 - `HttpStatusCodeClassifier`: Checks the HTTP response's status code.
-By default this classifies `500`, `502`, `503`, and `504` errors as `Some(RetryAction::Retry(ErrorKind::TransientError))`.
+By default, this classifies `500`, `502`, `503`, and `504` errors as `Some(RetryAction::Retry(ErrorKind::TransientError))`.
 Otherwise, returns `None`.
 The list of retryable status codes may be customized when creating